- A more shapely appearance

 The best candidates for a breast augmentation in New York City are women who are dissatisfied with the size, shape, or fullness of their breasts.
 When undersized breasts exhibit disproportion with the rest of the body, the increase in size can make a dramatic improvement in a patient’s overall body shape.

 In some cases, women that exhibit breast asymmetry or abnormal breast shape can also benefit from breast augmentation.

 Breast implants can be placed in multiple ways.
 With all breast implant placement methods, an incision is made that allows Dr. Pfeifer access to the breast, and the implant is centered below the nipple.
 The incisions are then closed with special sutures.
 Like most of the cosmetic surgeries we perform, breast augmentation is done under general anesthesia while local anesthesia with IV sedation is an option available in certain cases.
 The average time of surgery is 1 hour.

 After surgery, gauze dressing will cover the incisions and the patient is given a special bra to wear during the recovery period.
 Swelling, bruising, and discomfort are normal after surgery, but will vary depending on the patient and the implant placement method chosen.
-The recovery time necessary after breast augmentation is generally 1-2 weeks.
+The recovery time is generally 1-2 weeks.

 Endoscopic Breast Augmentation

 There are two popular techniques in breast augmentation that can greatly minimize the appearance of scars and they both utilize a surgical tool called an endoscope.
 An endoscope is a very small instrument that can be introduced into the body to view underlying tissues and parts.

 The two main endoscopic breast augmentation methods are the following:

 - TUBA – transumbilical breast augmentation